 Researching Speech Pathologist Salary information?
 According to the Bureau of Labor Statistics (BLS), a speech pathologist salary typically ranges between $44,380 and $107,650.
 The average salary is $69,870 per year, but may vary significantly in relation to location and years of experience.
 Also according to the BLS, the vast majority of speech pathologists – 44% - work in schools, 15% work in offices, either their own or that of a colleague in a related discipline, 13% work in hospitals and 7% work in nursing care facilities and home health care services.

 Speech pathology professionals diagnose and treat communication and swallowing disorders.
 They serve individuals as well as families and support groups.
 They also provide education for the general public.
 A master’s degree, which takes approximately three years to complete, is required to practice.
 Most states require licensure or certification.
 Licensure requirements include, at minimum, clinical supervision and graduation from an accredited speech pathology program.
-Speech pathologists often specialize in a particular condition, such as stuttering.
-They may also choose to specialize in serving a particular population.
+Speech pathologists often specialize in a particular condition when they treat patients, such as stuttering.
+They may also choose to specialize in serving a particular population and developing treatment plans for that population.
 There are many different types of speech therapy jobs.

 Speech Pathology Salary by Work Place